neynt/notes/2017-01/phys234.md

 where $$\hat{p} = -i\hbar \frac{\partial}{\partial x} = -i\hbar\nabla$$ is the **momentum operator**.

 Now that we have the momentum operator, we can derive other operators based on it.
-These let us compute the expectation value of other quantities, such as:
+These let us compute the expectation value of other quantities — in fact, any dynamical quantity.
+For example:

 - Kinetic energy: $$T = \frac{1}{2} mv^2 = \frac{p^2}{2m}$$, so $$\hat{T} = \frac{-\hbar^2\nabla^2}{2m}$$
 - Angular momentum: $$\vec{L} = \vec{r} \times \vec{p}$$, so $$\hat{\vec{L}} = -i\hbar(\vec{r} \times \nabla)$$